influxdata/la-meetup/3_cli_and_query_language/README.md

 # 3. What company had the highest opening price in the last 10 days?

-# 4. What was the highest opening price for each of the last 10 days and Which company had this price?
+# 4. What was the highest opening price for each of the last 10 days and which company had this price?

 # 5. How many of the last 30 days did the price of Google's stock (ticker='GOOG') go above $500?